 Record your child reading a favourite book or story they have written.
 Or take turns reading different passages.

-Hearing themselves back is a great motivator to prefect their reading techniques including, expression, volume, accuracy and pace and can be a lot of fun too.
+Hearing themselves back is a great motivator to perfect their reading techniques including, expression, volume, accuracy and pace and can be a lot of fun too.

 Over to you now.
 Have you any tips for helping kids improve their reading?
 Share them with us in the comments below.